josno/pokedex-challenge/TestSolution.md

 API

 - First fetch stores a list of Pokemon names and url as a means to keep track of the Pokemon
-- Individual Pokemon lookup in fetch for API by Pokemon id
+- Pokemon info is fetched by Pokemon ID

 Searchbar

 - Input allows for typing or selection
 - Added autocomplete list that helps with finding a Pokemon
-- When a Pokemon is selected, the `handleSearch` function takes the name and finds the index from tracker list to return the url
+- When a Pokemon is searched, the `handleSearch` function takes the name and finds the index from tracker list to return the url
 - Warning messages are provided for edge cases

 Navigation Buttons